The Best of Chile in 2 Weeks: Travel Itinerary

 Puerto Varas

-Chilean Lakes District awaits you!
-Time to hop on the plane and move across half of Chile.
-Too bad the transport takes almost the whole day, but it’s worth it, believe me.
-Flight from Calama to Puerto Montt takes 4 or 5 hours (depending on the flight).
-There, I suggest to rent a car and drive to Puerto Varas, the ultimate base for Lakes District, which takes less than 30 minutes.
-All in all, prepare yourself for some 5-6 hours of traveling.
+A flight from Calama to Puerto Montt takes 4–5 hours.
+There, I suggest you rent a car and drive 30 minutes to Puerto Varas, the ultimate base for exploring the Lake District.
+All in all, prepare yourself for some 5–6 hours of traveling.
 Exhausting, I know.
-We should invest more in teleportation research.
+We really should invest more in teleportation research.

 • Distance: thousands of miles and then around 20 km (12.5 mi) from airport to Puerto Varas